Last updated: June 2, 2025

 We encourage you to share the Make schools sun safe action card with your school communities.

-Lesson Plan: Recognizing Emotional Appeals
+Lesson plan: Recognizing Emotional Appeals

 MediaSmarts has made a lesson plan for students in grades 4 to 8.
 In this lesson, students will learn how the media may use words or phrases that draw on emotions in an effort to change what people’s beliefs or thoughts about an issue.